mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/logic.md

 ## Stoic logic

-For Diodorus Cronos a proposition is possible iff it either is or will be true, is impossible iff it is false and will never be tru, and is necessary if it is true and will never be false.
+For Diodorus Cronos a proposition is possible iff it either is or will be true, is impossible iff it is false and will never be true, and is necessary if it is true and will never be false.
 ‘The Persian Empire has been destroyed’ was untrue but possible when Socrates was alive; after Alexander's victories it was true and necessary.
 For Diodorus, as for